sunnydigital/web-sum/README.md

-# gpt-paper-distill
-Repository for GPT Paper Distill
+# Repository for Web Summarizer Plugin in ChatGPT